 This is Mogo’s loan service for people with very bad credit.
 The terms of this loan used to be available online but appears to have been de-indexed as of this writing.

-Available information online show that while you may save a bit on this loan compared to payday loans (i.e. CashMoney and MoneyMart), you could still be paying effective annual interest rates as high as 250%!
+Available information online shows that while you may save a bit on this loan compared to payday loans (i.e. CashMoney and MoneyMart), you could still be paying effective annual interest rates as high as 250%!

 These payday-type loans are the ones I tell people to avoid at all costs if they ever want to become debt-free.